jasperjs/grunt-jasper/README.md

-# jasper-build
+# grunt-jasper

-> build and package jasper application
+> Grunt task for build and package jasper application

 ## Getting Started
 This plugin requires Grunt.